HomeIndoor Air QualityAir Quality Testing3 Most Common Household Allergens and How to Beat Them

 3 Most Common Household Allergens and How to Beat Them

 If you have a runny nose, watery eyes, itchy skin, or other symptoms that make you feel discomfort at home, there is a high possibility that allergens live in your home.
+Identifying these allergens is crucial for maintaining a healthy indoor environment and minimizing allergic reactions.
+Among the myriad of potential culprits, three stand out as the most common household allergens: dust mites, mold, and pollen.
+In this article, we will delve into these pervasive irritants and explore how to mitigate their impact on your well-being.

 The 3 most common household allergens are dust mites, mold, and pollen.